What to do if WordPress is hacked?

-Having your WordPress site hacked is more common than it should be.
-In fact, WordPress is one of the most targeted CMSs, which shouldn’t come as a surprise considering it powers nearly half the internet.
+WordPress sites suffers hacks very frrequently.
+In fact, WordPress is one of the most targeted CMSs, which shouldn’t come as a surprise considering it powers nearly half the internet, providing more targets to bad actors.

-That being said, getting hacked is unpleasant and may lead to consequences for your brand and your users, so you want to take care of it as soon as possible if it ever happens.
+That said, suffering a hack is unpleasant and may lead to consequences for your brand and your users, so you want to take care of it as soon as possible if it ever happens.

 Follow these recommendations to overcome a hack.